 - Explain when it is appropriate to use a lightweight stove and when it is appropriate to use a propane stove.
 Set up a lightweight stove or propane stove.
 Unless prohibited by local fire restrictions, light the stove.
 Describe the safety procedures for using these types of stoves.

-- On one campout, plan and cook one hot breakfast or lunch, selecting foods from MyPlate or the current USDA nutrition model.
+- On one campout, plan and cook one hot breakfast or lunch, selecting foods from MyPlate or the current USDA nutritional model.
 Explain the importance of good nutrition.
 Demonstrate how to transport, store, and prepare the foods you selected.

 - Demonstrate how a compass works and how to orient a map.
 Use a map to point out and tell the meaning of five map symbols.

-- Using a compass and a map together, take a five-mile hike (or 10 miles by bike) approved by your adult leader and your parent or guardian.2
+- Using a compass and map together, take a five-mile hike (or 10 miles by bike) approved by your adult leader and your parent or guardian.2

 - Describe some hazards or injuries that you might encounter on your hike and what you can do to help prevent them.2

 - Demonstrate how to find directions during the day and at night without using a compass or an electronic device.

 - Identify or show evidence of at least ten kinds of wild animals (such as birds, mammals, reptiles, fish, mollusks) found in your local area or camping location.
 You may show evidence by tracks, signs, or photographs you have taken.

 - Tell what precautions must be taken for a safe swim.

 - Demonstrate your ability to pass the BSA beginner test.
 Jump feetfirst into water over your head in depth, level off and swim 25 feet on the surface, stop, turn sharply, resume swimming, then return to your starting place.3

 - Demonstrate water rescue methods by reaching with your arm or leg, by reaching with a suitable object, and by throwing lines and objects.3